|

 Thackray, a sculptor from the

-nearby village of Brawby, explained that he was organising The
+nearby village of Brawby, explained that he was organising The Yorkshire Pudding Boat Race, for

-six of the traditional Yorkshire dumplings, each big enough to
+which he required at least six of the traditional Yorkshire dumplings,

-hold a small oarsman, each coated with lashings of yacht varnish
+each big enough to hold a small oarsman, each coated with lashings

-it be great," he mused, "to sail down a river in a
+local pub.
+"Wouldn't it be great," he mused, "to

-scaled-down prototype from a shop-bought pudding, powered by
+long, he had crafted a scaled-down prototype from a shop-bought

-a small electric motor.
-It had its maiden voyage in his bath.
+pudding, powered by a small electric motor.
+It had its maiden

 This floating battery model inspired

-its name, this isn't actually a race.
+name, this isn't actually a race.
 Rather, it is an enactment

 of a "mythic legend" penned by Thackray's friend, the